Welcome!

 PhD Students

-Thanks to my granted DFG project, Chris Cohadari is my PhD student at the University of Bonn since 2025.
+Besides my small team in Siegen, and thanks to my granted DFG project, Chris Cohadari is my PhD student at the University of Bonn since 2025.

 Research